Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Nemytskii neural operator with online adaptation

+as $\bdtheta_\mathrm{SA}$ is the output of hypernet $\sigma$.
 Similar to the non-intrusive RB, the network is trained in a supervised manner.
-Namely we generate a new set of $n_F$ labelled data: For training, we use a loss function which encodes information about the solution and its derivatives.
-We assume that the reduced solution $u_{\rm rb}$ lives in the Sobolev space $H^p({\Omega})$ and define the offline loss function using the weighted $H^p(\Omega)$-norm:
+That is, we generate a new set of $N$ labeled data:

+For training, we use a loss function which encodes information about the solution and its first-order derivative.
+We assume that the numerical solutions live in the Sobolev space $W^{1,2}({\Omega})$ and define the offline loss function using the weighted $W^{1,2}(\Omega)$-norm: